pohanchi/Response-writer/Readme.md

 - Python 3.7.3
 - Computing power (high-end GPU) and memory space (both RAM/GPU's RAM) is **extremely important** if you'd like to train your own model.
 - Required packages and their use are listed [requirements.txt](requirements.txt).
+- `pip install -r requirements.txt`
+- `apex` for half precision training (Please manually install in your computer)

 ## __Structure__

 The project structure need to be initialized like below.

+You can directly run the short script `bash ./short_script/init.sh` to construct the structure (one time is enough).

 ```
 |--main_project